djdunc/djdunc.github.io/whiskey.md

 permalink: /whiskey/
 ---

-## Whiskey, a place to start remembering what I drank, ordered by what liked.
+## Whiskey, a place to start remembering what I drank, ordered by what I liked.

 always open to suggestions...